 This post may contain affiliate links.
 For more information, read my disclosure policy.

 My easy Lemon Curd recipe is the perfect easy curd!
 Just a few ingredients and you can make it from scratch.
 It tastes so much better than from the store.
+I’ve been making this recipe for years and it’s always silky smooth and perfectly tart and sweet.

-lemon curd in jar with spoon
+Tall jar of lemon curd with spoon resting on top

-Why you need this recipe
+Why you’ll LOVE this recipe

 If you’ve never made homemade lemon curd, you should.
 It’s so much tastier than the kind from the jar.
 Plus, store-bought is sometimes hard to find and it’s expensive.